-John E. Matthews assists clients seeking regulatory approvals from the Nuclear Regulatory Commission (NRC) for first-of-its-kind commercial transactions involving nuclear power plants.
+John E. Matthews assists clients seeking regulatory approvals from the Nuclear Regulatory Commission (NRC) for first-of-its-kind commercial transactions involving nuclear power plants, including transactions to facilitate accelerated decommissioning of reactors.
 He also advises on commercial issues relating to nuclear power plants, other nuclear assets, nuclear export controls, certain government contract matters, and NRC review of license transfers.
 Clients turn to John for guidance regarding decommissioning funding issues and foreign ownership, control or domination (FOCD) issues.

-He periodically speaks at industry conferences regarding nuclear asset transfer issues, new nuclear plant issues and FOCD issues.
+He periodically speaks at industry conferences regarding nuclear asset transfer issues, decommissioning issues, decommissioning trust funds and FOCD issues.

 Georgetown University, 1986, B.S.F.S., Cum Laude

 University of Virginia School of Law, 1990, J.D.

 Recommended, Industry focus: Energy regulation: conventional power, The Legal 500 US (2019)

 Member, Law Firm of the Year, Energy/Projects: Power (including Renewables), Chambers USA (2018)

 Member, Practice Group of the Year, Energy, Law360 (2016, 2019)

 Member, Energy Law Firm of the Year, US News & World Report/Best Lawyers (2015)